-It's been over ten years since I had my detached vitreous.
-I still see arcs of light and flashes at times.
+It's been over ten years since I had the detached vitreous.
+I still see flashes of light at times.
 My doctor explained that this comes from the vitreous pulling on the retina since it's not fully detached.

 I always have a routine annual checkup to be sure things are okay.
 However, my doctor says if I should ever experience more than the usual floaters, I should get it examined quickly.
 It could mean that the vitreous is pulling the retina off the rear of the eye.
 That would need immediate attention to reattach the retina.

 I never had a problem with a detached retina, glad to say.
 Also, I've been getting used to the floaters and hardly notice them anymore.